The 1996 Winter White out

 Countering cricism a spokesman for the Cockermouth county highways

-department said: "We pre-salted all priority I and 2 routes,
+department said: "We pre-salted all priority I and 2 routes, including

 the A595 on Sunday evening.

-"We had every piece of plant and machinery and all our men
+"We had every piece of plant and machinery and all our men out on

 Monday on snow clearance.''

-Providing emergency refuge accommodation at the height of the
+Providing emergency refuge accommodation at the height of the blizzard

 were both the Salvation Army Citadel and the Aged Concern building.
+Over

-100 people were put up at the Salvation Army with people from
+100 people were put up at the Salvation Army with people from all over

 the North, Chester, Manchester and Newcastle huddling together.
+The

-magistrates court staff had to stay overnight as did many offices
+magistrates court staff had to stay overnight as did many offices and

 businesses.
 The Expresso coffee bar in Whitehaven Market provided